BlazeKl/SGP-VM/README.md

 ### Windows Scripts

-enablegpu.bat and disablegpu.bat are needed on the windows virtual machine to avoid AMDGPU reset bug (Windows 10 Pro only) https://forum.level1techs.com/t/linux-host-windows-guest-gpu-passthrough-reinitialization-fix/121097
+Included batch files are needed on the virtual machine to avoid AMDGPU reset bug, Win 10 Pro is needed

+https://forum.level1techs.com/t/linux-host-windows-guest-gpu-passthrough-reinitialization-fix/121097

 ### Using another user